Mastering the 5 Stages of Negotiation: A Step-by-Step Guide to Better Deals

 5. Making a Commitment

 The final step in the negotiation process is formalizing the agreement reached in the previous stage.
-In major negotiations, this often requires ironing out the specifics with a formal contract.
+In major negotiations, this often requires contract negotiation to iron out the specifics with a formal contract.
 But before this happens, both parties should thank each other for attending the discussion—regardless of the outcome.

 This is because negotiations are all about creating and maintaining long-term relationships.
 So you should always put your best foot forward to secure that deal!